 Plans for future

 The entire Droopler team is working intensively on further developing the CMS.
 In terms of design, we are constantly working on new sections, offering a variety of new uses.
 We want to meet the expectations and needs of our users, who tell us what they need by sharing their feedback with our team.
 We can see the direction of development of Droopler-based pages, as well as all kinds of new blocks developed with them in mind, which gives us clear pointers regarding where we should be heading with our design in future.
-Coming soon is a new Droopler demo with brand-new elements, as well as changes making it a much better tool for building large websites.
+Coming soon is a new Droopler demo with brand-new elements, as well as changes making it a much better tool for building corporate websites.